Paria Canyon Backpacking Guide

 This complete Paria Canyon backpacking guide covers permits, camping, maps, gear, and more to prepare you for this epic Utah hike.

 A Paria Canyon backpacking trip requires wading downriver, with dozens of crossings – in some ways similar to hiking the Narrows in Zion, but more remote and isolated.
 Your feet will be wet the entire time.
 Due to the nature of the trail (or lack of trail), the hiking is slow, but it is nothing short of spectacular and worth every ounce of effort.
-What made it even better was that over the course of 4 days, we only crossed paths with one other pair of hikers, and they were headed the opposite direction.
-We had the canyon all to ourselves, meaning that the BLM’s permit process is working well to keep this place wild.

 In this Paria Canyon Backpacking Guide, I share everything you need to know to plan your own backpacking trip.

-Paria Canyon Hike Basics
+Paria Canyon Hike Overview

-While there are three different starting trailheads for Paria Canyon, most people choose to do a one-way hike from the White House Trailhead near the Paria Contact Station and finish at Lee’s Ferry.
-This route is 38 miles long and gradually loses 1,130 feet in elevation over the course of the trip.
-The trail is very easy to follow, as a majority of the hiking is done in the riverbed.
+This route is 38 miles long and gradually loses 1,600 feet in elevation over the course of the trip.
+The trail is mostly easy to follow, as a majority of the hiking is done in the riverbed.

-• From the Whitehouse Trailhead, you still get to travel through the Paria Narrows which you bypass with the other trailheads.
+If you want to start at White House like I did, you can travel through the Paria Narrows and then still explore a bit of the bottom of Buckskin Gulch once you reach the Confluence on Day 1.
 While not as constricted as Buckskin Gulch, the walls of the Paria Narrows close in to about 6 feet across at some points, meaning you still get to experience some deep slot canyon hiking.

 Backpacking Guide for Paria Canyon in Utah including permits, maps, camping, gear, and more.